Insecure Configuration

 ) to the host's /proc

-command, which would allow to retrieve sensitive information and possibly change the kernel parameters at runtime.
+command, which would allow the retrieval of sensitive information and potentially change the kernel parameters at runtime.

 - Set your Pod Security Policy so that